apache/cloudstack-documentation/source/plugins/vxlan.rst

 like to use a bridge name as a traffic label, you may create a bridge in this way.

-Let ``cloudbr1`` be the bridge interface for the instances' private network.
+Let ``cloudbr1`` be the bridge interface for the Instances' private Network.

 Configure in RHEL or CentOS